Turning Your Nursing Experience into Nursing Credits

 What Skills Will Help New Students Succeed?

-Many nurses are already excellent at time management, problem-solving, and multitasking—these skills are invaluable when beginning a new degree program.
+If you're a current nurse you likely already have important skills, like time management, problem-solving, and multitasking.
+These skills are invaluable when beginning a new degree program.
 But those aren't the only skills that may boost your chances of success.

 Nursing school usually requires students to exercise computer and technology skills, especially if the program is fully online.
 Good study habits and consistent critical thinking also enhance the student experience and help to keep students accountable for their coursework.